-A British woman who wants to use her daughter’s frozen eggs to give birth to her own grandchild has appealed to judges to allow her to carry out the dying wishes of her only child.
+A woman who wants to use her daughter's frozen eggs to give birth to her own grandchild has appealed to leading judges to allow her to carry out the dying wishes of her "much-loved and only child".

-Her QC, Jenni Richards, told the judges that the woman wants to fulfil her daughter’s wishes that her mother should carry a child created from her frozen eggs “and raise that child”.
+Her QC, Jenni Richards, told the judges on Wednesday that the woman wants to fulfil her daughter's wishes that her mother should carry a child created from her frozen eggs "and raise that child".